Walton5888/arch.github.io/README.md

 ## Installing Arch Linux on VMware Workstation for Mac

--These instructions will guide you through the process of installing the Arch distribution of Linux on VMware Workstation for a Mac, and then installing the Gnome desktop envioirnment.
+-These instructions will guide you through the process of installing the Arch distribution of Linux on VMware Workstation for a Mac, and then installing the Gnome desktop enviornment.

 ## Requirements